 - Ensure the food is at room temperature

-- If you fogot to remove it from the fridge half an hour before feeding then drizzle with some warm bone broth or coconut oil melted in little warm water.
+- Drizzle with some warm bone broth or coconut oil melted in little warm water.

 - Remember hand feeding is over pampering, however you could incorporate calling them to you and giving them little flash fried burger as a reward, so don’t bribe but when then come when called, you can give a short gentle massage then produce the food.
 Remember to wean them off this as soon as you can once they have got the idea that’s it super delicious and return to the natural feeding technique.

-- The recall method is great for dogs after an operation or recovering from an anaesthetic, as they may need to get motivated into eating again.
+The recall method is great for dogs after an operation or recovering from an anesthetic, as they may need to get motivated into eating again.
 They will have pain, discomfort and be a little stressed.